-All parties directly involved in a case of author misconduct shall have the right to review and respond to the report and documentation provided by the Author Misconduct Panel.
+All parties directly involved in a case of author misconduct shall have the right to review and respond to the report and documentation provided by the subcommittee.

-Author(s) shall have the right to appeal a determination of author misconduct to the Publications Council.
-All appeals must be submitted in writing to the Council within 30 days of notification of the decision by the Panel.
+Author(s) shall have the right to appeal a determination of author misconduct to the full Publications Council.
+All appeals must be submitted in writing to the Council within 30 days of notification of the decision by the Ethics subcommittee.
 The appeal must include a rebuttal of the decision, explaining in detail the author(s) rationale for why the decision was in error.
 The Council will review the evidence and the rebuttal, and issue its decision as promptly as reasonably possible after receipt of the appeal.
 The decision of the Council is final.
-Members of the Panel who are on the publications Council will not have a vote on the appeal.
+Members of the Ethics subcommittee will not have a vote on the appeal.